cehteh/unsynn/README.md

 unsynn (from german 'unsinn' for nonsense) is a minimalist rust parser library.
-It achives this by leaving out the actual grammar implementations and compromise on error reporting (yet, TBD).
-In exchange it offers simple composeable Parsers.
+It achives this by leaving out the actual grammar implementations and compromise on simpler error reporting.
+In exchange it offers simple composeable Parsers and ergonomic Parser construction.
 Grammars will be implemented in their own crates (see unsynn-rust).

-Its intended use is when one wants to create proc macros for rust that define their own grammar.
+It is primarly intended use is when one wants to create proc macros for rust that define their own grammar.

 # Example